quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 ---

 #### Example: Car Purchase Scenario
 In a scenario where a party expects to buy a car for $10,500 but is not provided the car, they would expect to gain an additional $500 if the contract were fulfilled.
-If the initial loss was only $10,000, then the breaching party should compensate with this $500 difference.
+If the initial loss was only $10,000, then the breaching party should compensate with this$500 difference.
 :p What does expectancy theory suggest in a scenario where a party expected to buy a car but didn't?
 ??x
-Expectancy theory suggests that the breaching party should compensate the non-breaching party for the difference between what they would have gained had the contract been fulfilled ($10,500 - $10,000 = $500) and their current loss ($10,000).
+Expectancy theory suggests that the breaching party should compensate the non-breaching party for the difference between what they would have gained had the contract been fulfilled ($10,500 -$10,000 =$500) and their current loss ($10,000).
 This ensures both parties are in the position they expected to be in. x??

 ---

 #### Construction Contract Example
-In a construction contract where a builder agrees to build a house for $200,000 with an anticipated profit of $10,000, if the owner breaches before any work starts, the builder is entitled to damages equivalent to the profit he expected.
+In a construction contract where a builder agrees to build a house for $200,000 with an anticipated profit of$10,000, if the owner breaches before any work starts, the builder is entitled to damages equivalent to the profit he expected.
 If work has already started and significant progress has been made, the compensation might differ based on current costs.
 :p How does expectancy theory apply in a construction contract scenario?
 ??x
 In a construction contract, expectancy theory applies by calculating the difference between what the builder would have gained ($200,000) and their anticipated costs minus profit.
 If no work has started, the damages are $10,000 (expected profit).
-If significant work has been done at a cost of $90,000, the court might award $100,000 to bring the builder back to his expected gain position. x??
+If significant work has been done at a cost of $90,000, the court might award$100,000 to bring the builder back to his expected gain position. x??

 ---